 A research team has been awarded approximately $58 million to analyze deposits of frozen methane under the Gulf of Mexico that hold enormous potential to increase the world’s energy supply.
 The grant, one of the largest ever awarded to the university, will allow researchers to advance scientific understanding of methane hydrate, a substance found in abundance beneath the ocean floor and under Arctic permafrost.

-This 5x photo of pipevine swallowtail butterfly (Battus philenor) eggs on stem of host plant, Aristolochia fimbriata, received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope.
-The image was taken using focus stacking by David Millard of Austin, Texas.
+This 50X photo shows cross-cut through an assembly of two dark-brown fiber-reinforced composite pieces, which are bonded together with gray adhesive and back-filled with a blue mass of composite material.
+It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope, and was taken using reflected light and darkfield.

-This 40X photo shows the star-shaped algae Micrasterias radiosa.
-It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope, and was taken by Rogelio Moreno Gill.
+This 200X photo shows the freshwater flea Daphnia magna.
+It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope, and was taken using differential interference contrast and image stacking.

 The supply chain is ground zero for several recent cyber breaches.
 Hackers, for example, prey on vendors that have remote access to a larger company's global IT systems, software and networks.
 In the 2013 Target breach, the attacker infiltrated a vulnerable link: a refrigeration system supplier connected to the retailer's IT system.
 A counter-measure, via a user-ready online portal, has been developed at the Supply Chain Management Center.